 Before going to court, do your research.
 Know the costs you’ll incur taking your case to court.
 There are court fees, administrative costs, and the potential for more lost income because you’ll spend time in court instead of at work.

 Although it’s possible to represent yourself in court and settle a car accident lawsuit without hiring a lawyer, this isn’t always the best idea.
 Car accident attorneys have extensive experience and skills to help their clients get the maximum settlement.
 Even better, they can simplify the settlement process so you can get your compensation quickly.
-If you end up going to trial, an attorney can represent you and argue on your behalf against the at-fault party’s experienced legal team.
+If you end up going to trial, a personal injury attorney can represent you and argue on your behalf against the at-fault party's legal team.

 Now that you know how to settle a car accident case without a lawyer, this doesn’t mean you should go it alone.
-Instead of trying to represent yourself, the legal team at CCAL can help you get the compensation you deserve.
+Instead of trying to represent yourself, the legal team at Ktenas Injury Attorneys can help you get the maximum compensation you deserve.

 Most people are reluctant to hire an attorney because of costs.
 Often, you hear about exorbitant attorney fees plus other paperwork expenses.

-This means you don’t risk a huge chunk of money when you hire an injury attorney.
-This motivates your attorney to handle your claim successfully because they’ll only get paid once you win your compensation.
+This means you won't risk losing money when you hire an injury attorney.
+This motivates your attorney to handle your personal injury claim successfully because they’ll only get paid once you win your financial compensation.

-This is perhaps the reason injury claimants with injury attorneys get bigger settlements.
+This is one reason why injury claimants with experienced attorneys get bigger settlements.
 Research shows that personal injury claimants with attorneys received two to three times more than those without an attorney.
-This clearly shows that hiring a personal injury attorney is worth it.
+This clearly shows that hiring a car accident attorney is worth it.

 How much you can receive for pain and suffering is a complex question.
 The amount you can sue for pain and suffering depends on the following factors: